Durgesh2601/DevExplorer/README.md

 An error boundary is implemented in the Dev Explorer application to catch JavaScript errors that occur during the rendering of React components.
 The `ErrorBoundary` component wraps the application's UI and provides a fallback UI in case of errors, ensuring that the application remains functional and user-friendly even when errors occur.

 The fallback component is an interactive screen displayed to users when an error is caught by the error boundary.
-It provides users with options to retry the operation or navigate to homepage.
+It provides users with options to retry the operation or navigate to the homepage.
 The fallback screen is built using Material-UI components, ensuring consistency with the rest of the application's design.

 ### Context API